stakater/trireme-kubernetes/README.md

 ## Getting started with policy enforcement:

-You can test your setup with NetworkPolicies by using an example two-tier application: [apobeer](https://github.com/aporeto-inc/apobeer)
+You can test your setup with NetworkPolicies by using an example two-tier application such as [apobeer](https://github.com/aporeto-inc/apobeer)
 ```
 git clone https://github.com/aporeto-inc/apobeer
 cd apobeer/kubernetes